dominiclizarraga/dominiclizarraga.github.io/_posts/books/2022-02-14-test_jason_swett.md

 - If we were to run `FactoryBot.build(:user)`, it would return an unpersisted instance of a `User` model.

+<b>Whenever possible, we’re going to favor `.build` over `.create`, as persisting to the database is one of the slowest operations in our tests.</b>

 If we go to the terminal and instantiate the next model with different methods:

 ```ruby